+- Introduction to Project Management

-- Operations Management Fundamentals - Managing Uncertainty of Demand
+- Operations Management Fundamentals

+- Managing Uncertainty of Demand

 - Forecasting Fundamentals

 - Supply Chain & Procurement

-- Exam 7: Operations Management Exam
+- Exam 7: Operations Management Exam (proctored assessment)

 MARK 545: Marketing & Pricing (3 credit hours): Do you have a product or service to sell?
 For it to be successful in market, you'll need to communicate its value to consumers and price it appropriately.
 How do you convey its features and benefits effectively?
 What pricing structures will you use to maximize profit?
 These are just some of the questions your marketing and pricing strategies need to address.